Home

 What is the metaverse?

-In its current form, the metaverse is analogous to earlier versions of the Internet.
+In its current form, the metaverse is analogous to earlier versions of the internet.
 The key difference is that instead of simply being a connected hub of computer networks and websites, the metaverse is a collection of independent, immersive experiences created directly by metaverse companies.

 Metaverse companies create immersive experiences for their customers.
 They build the virtual infrastructure, human interface, discovery and interoperability tools, and creator economy systems to create and facilitate lifelike virtual experiences.
 Brands can then use these tools to create their own environments within the virtual world (metaverse) of the company.
+This unlocks a whole new world of immersive experiences, from shopping in the metaverse right through to hosting work meetings on mountaintops or Mars.

 Since the announcement, Meta has focused on developing affordable VR headsets and investing in content creation.
 It is also in the process of advancing hardware to make interactions in its metaverse more immersive.
 It has also been a prominent voice in enabling the development of large-scale metaverses.